The lists below are only partial lists. Go to the Federal Government’s employee web site for a more detailed list.

 For the most detailed information on a particular item, you can also refer to IRS publication 502 Medical and Dental Expenses or IRS Publication 503 Child and Dependent Care Expenses, available at the IRS web site.

-There are some NON-COVERED expenses for which your Health Care Spending Account cannot be used, such as:
+There are some NON-COVERED expenses for which your dependent care account cannot be used, such as:

 You are responsible for the expenses, and the documentation of those expenses, being acceptable to the IRS.